gne-ldh/main/docs/Files/welcome.md

 to all students admitted to Guru Nanak Dev Engineering College, Ludhiana

-## Mandatory Induction Program
+## Mandatory Induction Program Inaugural day joining link:

-Mandatory Induction is scheduled for 10:00 a.m.
+The inaugural session of Mandatory Induction is scheduled for 10:00 a.m. on 16-10-2020.
 Join at 09:45 a.m. at [Virtual Auditorium](https://youtu.be/Xwz157BdEx8).
+The link for attending subsequent seeeions of program from 19-10-2020 will be updated below.

 ## Information regarding schedule of induction program